-Between 1891 and 1901, William Merritt Chase was a highly influential teacher at the Shinnecock Summer Art School in Long Island, New York, and while there he painted numerous landscapes of the surrounding area.
-Chase's teaching method was rooted in the French Impressionist tradition of painting outdoors in order to take advantage of natural light and changing weather conditions.
-In Wind-Swept Sands, the rapid brushstrokes depicting the dunes and vegetation, the thin washes of the sky, and the overall gray tonality indicate an overcast day, while a hint of blue at the horizon suggests the elusive presence of the sun.
+Between 1891 and 1902, William Merritt Chase was a highly influential teacher at the Shinnecock Summer Art School in Long Island, New York, where he painted numerous landscapes of the surrounding area.
+In Wind-Swept Sands, Chase used rapid brushstrokes to depict the dunes and vegetation, thin washes for the sky, and an overall gray tone to indicate an overcast day.
+Chase’s teaching method was rooted in the French Impressionist practice of painting outdoors in order to take advantage of natural light and changing weather conditions.

 - William Merritt Chase

 - United States

 - 87 × 101.5 cm (34 1/4 × 39 3/4 in.)